tifrueh/www.tifrueh.ch/content/blog/2024-04-26-2022-a-little-something-from-the-archives.md

 [^1]: I find myself doing that waaay too often lately.

-[^2]: If you're interested in philosophy (or also if you're not, but consider
+[^2]: If you're interested in philosophy (or also if you're not, but
-    giving it a try), I'd definitely recommend you read it.
+    considering learning more about it), I'd definitely recommend you read it.
     It's a collection of Seneca's instructive letters, translated into English.
     You can download PDFs of all three volumes for free on [Tim's website](https://tim.blog/2017/07/06/tao-of-seneca/).

 After rereading it, I thought it'd be cool to upload it here.
 To make sure I